January - February, 2015

 Rockhopper penguins are recognized by their yellow eyebrow above a red eye and yellow plumes at sides of head.

 Small chicks hardly resemble their striking looking parents.

-Rockhoppers, who are part way through the moulting process, look completely ridiculous.
+Rockhoppers who are part way through the moulting process look a bit funny.

 Southern Rockhoppers are small penguins (average length of around 52 cm) but they have super strong little bodies.
 They hop great distances to their nesting sites up steep cliffs and incredibly easy get around rocky and dangerous places.

 The ones who are not very confident in jumping are encouraged by others...

 As we visited the Falkland Islands in late January, penguins already had their chicks.
 Nevertheless the birds carried on "refurbishing" their nests with stones and sticks.